myrrlyn/apocrypha.es/priv/archive/1wyrd5.md

 Aedra and is titled the Cat’s Eye, “for what is brighter than the eye of a cat?".
 I want to look into him for a moment, specifically his name which reversed is Surgam; a Latin word for “I shall rise".
-So clearly, he’s got a fair amount of links to the sun (which he was 'gifted’) even before Creation has occurred.
+So clearly, he’s got a fair amount of links to the sun (which he was “gifted”) even before Creation has occurred.
 Another thing, Magrus otherwise has no particular link to magic as Magnus does, though I think that Magrus being “bright” can also be regarding his intelligence.